IBM/db2sock-ibmi/toolkit-parser-json/README.md

 > export DB2XMLPARSER64 libxml400.a(shr_64.o)
 ```

-Formal interface to tool_run is simple key, value pairs.
+For json examples see source/tests_c (*.json).

-See toolkit-base/README.md for details.
+See toolkit-base/README.md for post-parser toolkit interface details.